-Using Centreon ISO el7¶
+Using Centreon el7 ISO¶

-Step 2: Choice of language¶
+Step 2: Choosing a language¶

-Step 3: Component selection¶
+Step 3: Selecting components¶

 Click on the Installation Type menu:

-- Central with database: Install Centreon (web interface and database), monitoring engine and broker
+- Central with database: Install Centreon (web interface and database), monitoring engine and Broker.

-- Central without database: Install Centreon (web interface only), monitoring engine and broker
+- Central without database: Install Centreon (web interface only), monitoring engine and Broker.

-- Poller: Install poller (monitoring engine and broker only)
+- Poller: Install poller (monitoring engine and Broker only).